 In Found: a universal moral principle I argue science reveals 1) the ultimate source of morality is the species independent cooperation/exploitation dilemma and its solutions, and 2) there is a necessary component of all those solutions to the cooperation/exploitation dilemma relevant to human morality.
 That necessary component of all these solutions is the cross-species universal moral principle we can express as “increase the benefits of cooperation without exploiting others”.

 If the above claims are true, would all well-informed, rational people endorse this principle as universally moral?
-It seems they must do so; to do otherwise would be irrational.
+It seems they must do so; to contradict what science tells us morality ‘is’ would be irrational.

 Now consider Bernard and Jason Gert’s definition of “normative” in the Stanford Encyclopedia of Philosophy entry “Morality”:

 “… the term ‘morality’ can be used … normatively to refer to a code of conduct that, given specified conditions, would be put forward (endorsed) by all rational persons.”

 By the Gert definition, “increase the benefits of cooperation without exploiting others” is “normative”.
 This principle provides an objective definition of what ‘is’ universally moral regardless of the needs, preferences, and opinions of people or any other being.

 However, as described in Found: a universal moral principle, this normativity – this principle’s scope of moral authority – is limited.
 This bit of science is silent on critical elements necessary for defining well-functioning cultural moral codes.